semgrep/semgrep/scripts/oncall-email/README.md

 ### Usage

-First you need to generate a github authentification token to access the github API.
+First you need to generate a github authentication token to access the github API.
 Go to https://github.com/settings/tokens and generate a new token.
 You'll need to give this token a few capabilities.
 See https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql